DO YOU NEED A BOND OR BAIL HEARING SET?

 What Happens During a Bond Hearing?

 During a bond hearing, your defense lawyer will ask for you to be released, placing either their word or a dollar amount up as a bond.
-Bond Hearing Authority Attorney Charles Johnson will advocate for your release under the most favorable and least restrictive terms.
+Experienced Bond Hearing Attorney Charles Johnson will advocate for your release under the most favorable and least restrictive terms.
 The prosecution will be present at the hearing and will either agree with the request, have an alternative proposal, or seek a no bond order against you.
 The judge will then make a final decision.

 Uniquely, during a bail hearing, the accused carries the burden of proof.
 Judges make decisions based on the proof that the defendant presents, but they also look at the charges, whether the defendant has a past criminal history, has close ties to the community and family, and his or her financial resources and financial situation.